HigherOrderCO/Bend/docs/syntax.md

 A pattern matching statement, the cases must be the constructor names of the matching value.

 It is possible to bind a variable name to the matching value.
+The fields of the matched constructor are bound to `matched_var.field_name`.

 ### Fold